ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

 return results; // returning array of routes' objects
 ```

-That's one thing that may be worth mentioning in that advanceds' falcor chapter.
+That's one thing that may be worth mentioning in that falcor's chapter.

 #### Full-stack: edit and delete an article